GroceriStar/groceristar/.github/ISSUE_TEMPLATE.md

 # Expected result

 <!--
-Also include actual results if bug
+Also, include actual results if bug
 -->

 # Additional information